Alibaba Positioned To Benefit From China's Cross-Border E-Commerce Growth

 Source: DHL

-Cross border e-commerce is being touted as the next wave of growth for established e-tailers such as Amazon (NASDAQ:AMZN), Alibaba (NYSE:BABA) and JD.com (NASDAQ:JD).
+Cross-border e-commerce is being touted as the next wave of growth for established e-tailers such as Amazon (NASDAQ:AMZN), Alibaba (NYSE:BABA) and JD.com (NASDAQ:JD).

-Much of the growth in cross border e-commerce is from the Asia Pacific region which leads not only in terms overall GMV but also in volume growth of cross-border e-commerce contributing 53.6% of the incremental trade volume over the period of 2014 to 2020.
+Much of the growth in cross-border e-commerce is from the Asia Pacific region which leads not only in terms of overall GMV but also in volume growth of cross-border e-commerce contributing 53.6% of the incremental trade volume over the period of 2014 to 2020.

 Source: Accenture